The American Institute of Stress: Established 1978

 The meeting was attended by numerous dignitaries and founding Members of the Board of Trustees.
 Joel Elkes, Distinguished Service Professor and former Chairman of the Department of Psychiatry at Johns Hopkins School of Medicine, served as the first President of The American Institute of Stress.
-Dr. Paul Rosch succeeded Joel and has served AIS as President for over two decades.
+Dr. Paul Rosch succeeded Joel and has served AIS as President for over three decades.

 Founder: Dr. Paul J. Rosch, M.D., M.A., F.A.C.P